“A Summer Morning”

 by Rupert Bunny

 Bunny initially studied art in London, then he went to Paris to study and was a frequent visitor to the Étaples Art colony.
 The Etaples Art Colony consisted of artists working in the Étaples area of northern France at the turn of the 20th century.
-Although broadly international, it was made up mainly of English-speakers from North America, Australasia and the British Isles.
+Although broadly international, it was made up mainly of English-speakers from North America, Australasia, and the British Isles.

 Bunny achieved success and critical acclaim as an expatriate in Paris in the 1800’s.
-He gained an honourable mention at the Paris Salon of 1890 and a bronze medal at the Paris Exposition Universelle in 1900.
+He gained an honorable mention at the Paris Salon of 1890 and a bronze medal at the Paris Exposition Universelle in 1900.
 The French state acquired 13 of his works for the Musée du Luxembourg and regional collections.
 Rupert Bunny’s success during the decades he spent in Paris saw his work exhibited throughout Europe and collected by many museums.
-He also led a cosmopolitan life with acquaintances among the leading celebrates of the time, such as Nellie Melba, Auguste Rodin and Sarah Bernhardt.
+He also led a cosmopolitan life with acquaintances among the leading celebrates of the time, such as Nellie Melba, Auguste Rodin, and Sarah Bernhardt.